-Here I Stand: Michael Ignatieff (Livestream)
+Here I Stand: Michael Ignatieff (online video)

 Educated at the University of Toronto and Harvard, he held prominent academic positions at Cambridge, Oxford, and Harvard, specialising in human rights, international affairs, and political philosophy.